jessesquires/jessesquires.com/_posts/2021-07-01-is-swiftui-ready.md

 {% include break.html %}

-The multi-platform capabilities seems even less ready, specifically the macOS APIs appear to get less attention.
+The multi-platform capabilities seem even less ready, specifically the macOS APIs appear to get less attention.
 In my experience with multi-platform example apps, some APIs did not behave as I expected on macOS, producing some odd results.

 {% include break.html %}